Fast simulation for multi-photon, atomic-ensemble quantum model of linear optical systems addressing the curse of dimensionality: Methods

-Note that the dimension of each $\exp(- \img \hat{h} t)$ is $M^2$, whereas the naive approach results in treating a time evolution operator of size $M^{2N}$.
+Note that the dimension of each $\exp(- \img \hat{h} t)$ that needs to be compute is $M$, whereas the naive approach treats the time evolution operator $\hat{U}(t)$ of size $M^{N}$.
 This reduction of the dimensionality dramatically improves speed of the time evolution and makes the multi-photon simulation feasible.